Jorg8383/LeetFleet/README.md

 1. Allowing a fleet manager to log that a car has been serviced, which will reset the Next distance for service flag via the client webpage
 2. Allowing a fleet manager to log if maintenance was carried out via the client webpage.
 3. Notifications via email/sms to a fleet manager if vehicle needs mainanence or the vehicle is due a service.
+4. Login credentials for the client webpage to access the associated fleetmanager information in the backend

 ## Contributing